PDF417/pdf417-android/DriversLicenseKeys.md

 	- 7TH = Seventh
 	- 8TH = Eighth
 	- 9TH = Ninth
-- `USDLScanData.kOrganDonor` - Field that indicates that the cardholder is an organ donor = "1".
+- `USDLScanResult.kOrganDonor` - Field that indicates that the cardholder is an organ donor = "1".
 	- Optional on AAMVA 06, 07, 08
-- `USDLScanData.kVeteran` - Field that indicates that the cardholder is a veteran = "1"
+- `USDLScanResult.kVeteran` - Field that indicates that the cardholder is a veteran = "1"
 	- Optional on AAMVA 07, 08
-- `USDLScanData.kAKADateOfBirth` - ALTERNATIVE DATES(S) given as date of birth.
+- `USDLScanResult.kAKADateOfBirth` - ALTERNATIVE DATES(S) given as date of birth.
 (MMDDCCYY format)
 	- Optional on AAMVA 01
-- `USDLScanData.kImageTimestamp` - Portrait image timestamp
+- `USDLScanResult.kImageTimestamp` - Portrait image timestamp
 	- Optional on compact encoding.
-- `USDLScanData.kImageType` - Type of image
+- `USDLScanResult.kImageType` - Type of image
 	- Optional on compact encoding.
-- `USDLScanData.kPortraitImage` - Portrait image
+- `USDLScanResult.kPortraitImage` - Portrait image
 	- Optional on compact encoding.
-- `USDLScanData.kBDBFormatOwner` - BDB format owner
+- `USDLScanResult.kBDBFormatOwner` - BDB format owner
 	- Optional on compact encoding.
-- `USDLScanData.kBDBFormatType` - BDB format type
+- `USDLScanResult.kBDBFormatType` - BDB format type
 	- Optional on compact encoding.
-- `USDLScanData.kBiometricData` - Biometric data block
+- `USDLScanResult.kBiometricData` - Biometric data block
 	- Optional on compact encoding.

 #### <a name="02060322"></a> License data

-- `USDLScanData.kJurisdictionVehicleClassificationDescription` - Text that explains the jurisdiction-specific code(s) for classifications of vehicles cardholder is authorized to drive.
+- `USDLScanResult.kJurisdictionVehicleClassificationDescription` - Text that explains the jurisdiction-specific code(s) for classifications of vehicles cardholder is authorized to drive.
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kJurisdictionEndorsmentCodeDescription` - Text that explains the jurisdiction-specific code(s) that indicates additional driving privileges granted to the cardholder beyond the vehicle class.
+- `USDLScanResult.kJurisdictionEndorsmentCodeDescription` - Text that explains the jurisdiction-specific code(s) that indicates additional driving privileges granted to the cardholder beyond the vehicle class.
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kJurisdictionRestrictionCodeDescription` - Text describing the jurisdiction-specific restriction code(s) that curtail driving privileges.
+- `USDLScanResult.kJurisdictionRestrictionCodeDescription` - Text describing the jurisdiction-specific restriction code(s) that curtail driving privileges.
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kInventoryControlNumber` - A string of letters and/or numbers that is affixed to the raw materials (card stock, laminate, etc.) used in producing driver licenses and ID cards.
+- `USDLScanResult.kInventoryControlNumber` - A string of letters and/or numbers that is affixed to the raw materials (card stock, laminate, etc.) used in producing driver licenses and ID cards.
 (DHS recommended field)
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08
-- `USDLScanData.kCardRevisionDate` - DHS required field that indicates date of the most recent version change or modification to the visible format of the DL/ID (MMDDCCYY format)
+- `USDLScanResult.kCardRevisionDate` - DHS required field that indicates date of the most recent version change or modification to the visible format of the DL/ID (MMDDCCYY format)
 	- Optional on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kLimitedDurationDocument` - DHS required field that indicates that the cardholder has temporary lawful status = "1".
+- `USDLScanResult.kLimitedDurationDocument` - DHS required field that indicates that the cardholder has temporary lawful status = "1".
 	- Optional on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kIssueTimestamp` - Issue Timestamp.
+- `USDLScanResult.kIssueTimestamp` - Issue Timestamp.
 A string used by some jurisdictions to validate the document against their data base.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kPermitExpirationDate` - Driver Permit Expiration Date.
+- `USDLScanResult.kPermitExpirationDate` - Driver Permit Expiration Date.
 MMDDCCYY format.
 Date permit expires.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kPermitIdentifier` - Type of permit.
+- `USDLScanResult.kPermitIdentifier` - Type of permit.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kPermitIssueDate` - Driver Permit Issue Date.
+- `USDLScanResult.kPermitIssueDate` - Driver Permit Issue Date.
 MMDDCCYY format.
 Date permit was issued.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kNumberOfDuplicates` - Number of duplicate cards issued for a license or ID if any.
+- `USDLScanResult.kNumberOfDuplicates` - Number of duplicate cards issued for a license or ID if any.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kAuditInformation` - A string of letters and/or numbers that identifies when, where, and by whom a driver license/ID card was made.
+- `USDLScanResult.kAuditInformation` - A string of letters and/or numbers that identifies when, where, and by whom a driver license/ID card was made.
 If audit information is not used on the card or the MRT, it must be included in the driver record.
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kComplianceType` - DHS required field that indicates compliance: "M" = materially compliant; "F" = fully compliant; and, "N" = non-compliant.
+- `USDLScanResult.kComplianceType` - DHS required field that indicates compliance: "M" = materially compliant; "F" = fully compliant; and, "N" = non-compliant.
 	- Optional on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kHAZMATExpirationDate` - Date on which the hazardous material endorsement granted by the document is no longer valid.
+- `USDLScanResult.kHAZMATExpirationDate` - Date on which the hazardous material endorsement granted by the document is no longer valid.
 (MMDDCCYY format)
 	- Optional on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kMedicalIndicator` - Medical Indicator/Codes.
+- `USDLScanResult.kMedicalIndicator` - Medical Indicator/Codes.
 STATE SPECIFIC.
 Freeform; Standard "TBD"
 	- Optional on AAMVA version 01.
-- `USDLScanData.kNonResident` - Non-Resident Indicator.
+- `USDLScanResult.kNonResident` - Non-Resident Indicator.
 "Y".
 Used by some jurisdictions to indicate holder of the document is a non-resident.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kUniqueCustomerId` - A number or alphanumeric string used by some jurisdictions to identify a "customer" across multiple data bases.
+- `USDLScanResult.kUniqueCustomerId` - A number or alphanumeric string used by some jurisdictions to identify a "customer" across multiple data bases.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kDataDiscriminator` - Document discriminator.
+- `USDLScanResult.kDataDiscriminator` - Document discriminator.
 	- Optional on compact encoding.

 ### <a name="020604"></a> Keys for accessing raw barcode results

-- `USDLScanData.kPdf417` - Raw pdf417 result
+- `USDLScanResult.kPdf417` - Raw pdf417 result
 	- Mandatory for all USDL data
-- `USDLScanData.kCode128` - Raw code128 result
+- `USDLScanResult.kCode128` - Raw code128 result
 	- Optional, on US driver's licenses which have Code128 barcode printed
-- `USDLScanData.kCode39` - Raw code39 result
+- `USDLScanResult.kCode39` - Raw code39 result
 	- Optional, on US driver's licenses which have Code39 barcode printed